HR-CMGT/CLE-speedcourses/circuit-playground/readme-english.md

 ## <a name="circuit"></a>Circuits

-Je kan externe circuits maken vanaf de Playground Express met behulp van de external pins.
-Je kan stroom rechtstreeks halen van de 3.3V pin, of je kan stroom naar de andere pins sturen met behulp van code.
+You can create external circuits from the Playground Express using the external pins.
+You can get power straight from the 3.3V pin, or you can send power to the other pins using code.
 ![imgpower](./images/pin-power.jpg)

 - [Bekijk hier alle external pins](https://learn.adafruit.com/adafruit-circuit-playground-express/pinouts)